DaveLiddament/sarb/docs/NewResultsParser.md

 ### Identifier

 The first thing to do is to create the class `PsalmJsonIdentifier`.
 This implements the `Identifier` interface.
+It provides:
-It provide a method of returning the identifier string (`psalm-json`) and a longer description.
+- a method of returning the identifier string (`psalm-json`)
+- a longer human readable description (`Psalm results (JSON format)`)
+- how to run the tool to give the output in the desired format (`psalm --output-format=json`) This is shown when running  `sarb list-history-analysers`

 E.g.

 ```php
 declare(strict_types=1);